mixmastamyk/e2/readme.rst

 as the second argument.

-While the package above has the coveted ``env`` namespace on PyPI, ezenv uses the simple module name and provides an implementation of the interface.
+While the package above has the coveted ``env`` namespace on PyPI, ezenv uses the same simple module name and provides an implementation of the interface.